Shani occupies 8th-from-Chandra

 In-laws of the first marriage may be impoverished, ignorant, or their circumstances are much constrained by fear due to a strict and unforgiving regime.
 The in-laws may hail from a proletarian background, and may be characterized by a fear of punishment for nonconformism via religious, political, or family culture laws.

-nichha-Shani in bhava-8 delivers the karma of an in-law group that is overly conventionalized, stiff, rigid, frozen, intractable, or dysfunctionally change-resistant
+[nīcha] Shani in bhava-8 delivers the Akashic memory patterning of an in-law group that is overly conventionalized, stiff, rigid, frozen, intractable, or dysfunctionally change-resistant

-The first spouse may contribute much less wealth into the coffers of the joint assets of marriage than the native will contribute.
+The first spouse may contribute much less wealth into the coffers of the joint assets of marriage than the native may contribute.

 Some difficulties or maturation required before obtaining leadership prestige (10) and speculative luck/personal charisma (5) while also damaging wealth (2).